-As an innovative visual interaction paradigm, multiuser collaborative mobile Augmented Reality (AR) [1], [2], [3] demonstrates tremendous potential for application in various fields, for example, education, entertainment, design, and maintenance [4], [5], [6], [7].
+As an innovative visual interaction paradigm, multi-user collaborative mobile Augmented Reality (AR) [1], [2], [3] demonstrates tremendous potential for application in various fields, for example, education, entertainment, design, and maintenance [4], [5], [6], [7].
 It is clear that when all users are gathered into one "augmented world", more interesting and efficient applications become possible.
 This has now become a topic of great research interest, and has received considerable attention from Google, Apple, and other companies [8], [9], [10], [11].

 Achieving the full promise of multi-user mobile AR involves the following key aspects: (1) Cross-platform requirement.
-All users should be able to interact with other AR subscribers via any access mode such as AR glasses and smartphones.
+All users should be able to interact with other AR subscribers via any access mode such as AR glasses and

+(Corresponding author: Xiuquan Qiao.)

+Recommended for acceptance by A. Boukerche PhD.
+Digital Object Identifier no. 10.1109/TCC.2020.3046128 smartphones.
 (2) Efficient communication requirement.
 AR is a latency-sensitive application, and all interactions in the AR world need to be efficiently synchronized with all subscribers in real time.
 (3) Economical computing requirement.

-Manuscript received XX XX, 2020; revised XX XX, 2020.
-(Corresponding author: Xiuquan Qiao.)
-Digital Object Identifier no. XX.XXXX/TCC.2020.XXXXXXX Mobile platforms with limited computing capability cannot afford to carry out complex AR computations.
+Mobile platforms with limited computing capability cannot afford to carry out complex AR computations.
 When additional computing resources are used for assistance, attention also needs to be paid to the offloading efficiency.

-However, current mainstream multi-user mobile AR solutions still facing serious problems: (1) Restricted cross-platform experience.
-Both wearable device-based (e.g., HoloLens 2, Spatial AR, and Magic Leap) and app-based (e.g., ARCore and ARKit) schemes suffer from crossplatform issues.
-In particular, AR subscribers can only interact with others using the same type of equipment, the same operating system, the same AR SDK, or even the same dedicated app, factors which significantly hamper its largescale applications.
+However, current mainstream multi-user mobile AR solutions still facing serious problems: (1) Restricted crossplatform experience.
+Both wearable device-based (e.g., Holo-Lens 2, Spatial AR, and Magic Leap) and app-based (e.g., ARCore and ARKit) schemes suffer from cross-platform issues.
+In particular, AR subscribers can only interact with others using the same type of equipment, the same operating system, the same AR SDK, or even the same dedicated app, factors which significantly hamper its large-scale applications.
 (2) Inefficient multi-user communication.
 All AR service subscribers rely on the cloud-based services to communicate with each other by broadcasting messages via established links with the cloud.
-Besides increased communication latency, intensive data transmission also consumes a large amount of bandwidth resources (especially wireless access networks), resulting in increased communication costs, as illustrated in Figure 1(a).
+Besides increased communication latency, intensive data transmission also consumes a large amount of bandwidth resources (especially wireless access networks), resulting in increased communication costs, as illustrated in Fig. 1a.
 Meanwhile, the use of unstable links means that there is no guarantee of persistent communication over a deteriorated wireless channel.
 (3) Unsatisfactory offloading efficiency.
 Complex AR computations are typically offloaded to the cloud for acceleration [12], [13].
-However, existing motion-agnostic offloading approaches will cause high cloud computing costs while satisfying the User eXperience (UX).
-In detail, the lack of perception of user behavior causes inefficient computing, and thus unsatisfactory offloading efficiency.
-Moreover, this also in-
+However, existing motion-agnostic offloading approaches

-P. Ren, X. Qiao, Y. Huang, and J. Chen are with the State Key Laboratory of Networking and Switching Technology, Beijing University of Posts and Telecommunications, Beijing 100876, P.R.China.
+[•] Pei Ren, Xiuquan Qiao, Yakun Huang, and Junliang Chen are with the State Key Laboratory of Networking and Switching Technology, Beijing University of Posts and Telecommunications, Beijing 100876, P. R. China.
 E-mail: {renpei, qiaoxq, ykhuang, chjl}@bupt.edu.cn.

-L. Liu and C. Pu are with the College of Computing, Georgia Institute of Technology, Atlanta, GA 30332, USA.
+[•] Ling Liu and Calton Pu are with the College of Computing, Georgia Institute of Technology, Atlanta, GA 30332 USA.

 E-mail: {ling.liu, calton.pu}@cc.gatech.edu.

-S. Dustdar is with the Distributed Systems Group, Technische Universität Wien, 1040 Vienna, Austria.
+Schahram Dustdar is with the Distributed Systems Group, Technische Universität Wien, 1040 Vienna, Austria.
 E-mail: dustdar@dsg.tuwien.ac.at.